-6. Completing the Project: Final Stabilization and Termination of the Permit
+6. Completing the Project: Final Stabilization and Termination of the Permit for which the permittee is responsible. • Another operator has assumed control over all areas of the site

-- Final stabilization
+- ■ Final stabilization

-- Notice of Termination
+- ■ Notice of Termination

 - Record retention

 Many states and EPA require a Notice of Termination (NOT) or other notification signifying that the construction activity is completed.
 An NOT is required when